 We travel regularly to try to meet our clients for face-to-face personal meetings.
-For all other times, we use email, telephone and Skype video/audio calls to remain in regular communicate with you.
-We also have a leading edge computer system which allows you to have a personal password to enter our system and to provide us with information, to upload documents and and to review the current status of your application in real time.
+For all other times, we use email, telephone and Skype and Google Hangout video/audio calls to remain in regular communicate with you.

 Definitely.
-Ian Goldman is routinely granted special authority by the Barreau du Québec (The Quebec Bar Association) to represent clients to the Ministère de l’Immigration et des Communautés Culturelles in Quebec.
+Ian Goldman is routinely granted special authority by the Barreau du Québec (The Quebec Bar Association) to represent clients to the Ministère de l’Immigration, de la Diversité et de l’Inclusion in Quebec.
 Ian Goldman represents many Quebec-bound clients with their applications, with Quebec Investor applications being a focus.

 You can apply to extend your visitor visa from within Canada or you can apply for a work permit or a study permit or for permanent residence.
 Each one has different requirements.

 You can apply for visitor status, a work permit or for permanent residence.

 The best category of immigration/visa is dependent on lot of factors.
 Some of them includ if you have a job offer in Canada, age, education, training certificates, work experience etc. You can book a consultation with our firm and one of our lawyers will be happy to assist you.